ZhuangLab/storm-analysis/README.md

 sa_utilities - A collection of Python and C programs that perform functions such as tracking single molecules across multiple frames or determining and applying drift correction.
 These are used by 3D-DAOSTORM, but as with the functions in the library directory they are considered to be of more general utility.

+simulator - A simple simulator for generating test data.

 visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.

 wavelet_bgr - The core code to perform wavelet based background estimation as described in this publication [Galloway et al](http://www.opticsinfobase.org/as/abstract.cfm?URI=as-63-12-1370).